Emergent naming conventions in a foraging robot swarm: Experimental setup

 \subsubsection{Minimal naming game}

-The language game played by the robots in our study is an implementation of the minimal naming game (MNG) for mobile agents/robots \citep{baronchelli2006sharp,Baronchelli:2012dq,Trianni:2016fp}.
+The language game played by the robots in our study is an implementation of the minimal naming game (MNG) for mobile agents/robots \citep{baronchelli2006sharp,Baronchelli:2012dq,trianni2016emergence}.
 Each robot starts with an empty inventory.
-At each time step, each robot has a probability $P_s$ of becoming a speaker (here, $P_s \in [0.0003, 0.0006, 0.001, 0.002]$).
-The language game is played as follows: the speaker robot selects a word from its inventory (in our study, a one dimension inventory) and broadcasts it to its neighbours.
+At each time step (of length $\tau_c=\unit[100]{ms}$), each robot has a probability $P_s$ of becoming a speaker (here, $P_s \in \{0.0003, 0.0006, 0.001, 0.002\}$).
+These values of $P_s$ were selected so that foraging dynamics and language dynamics would share comparable time scales.
+The language game is played as follows: the speaker robot selects a word from its inventory and broadcasts it to its neighbours.
 At each time step, if a robot receives at least one message, it becomes a hearer robot.
 The hearer selects one (and only one) word at random among those received and checks it against its own inventory.
 If the hearer finds the selected word in its inventory, the hearer keeps only that word in the inventory while deleting all the others.
-If instead the hearer does not find the selected word in its inventory, it updates its inventory by adding the word \citep[see][for more details]{Trianni:2016fp}.
+If instead the hearer does not find the selected word in its inventory, it updates its inventory by adding the word \citep[see][for more details]{trianni2016emergence}.